Need help or have questions about this booking? Call us at (855) 999-7654

 DAY 1 ARRIVE IN EDINBURGH, SCOTLAND

 Welcome to Edinburgh!
 Tonight, meet your Tour Director and traveling companions for a welcome dinner at your hotel.
-D

 DAY 2 EDINBURGH

-EDINBURGH Morning city sightseeing with a Local Guide includes the New Town and Old Town.
-Visit to Edinburgh Castle to see Scotland’s Crown Jewels.
-Free time this afternoon.
-B
+Morning city sightseeing with a Local Guide introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
+In the “Old Town,” visit Edinburgh Castle to admire Scotland’s Crown Jewels.
+Enjoy free time this afternoon.

 HISTORIC SPOT Edinburgh Castle, one of the most important historical strongholds in the Kingdom of Scotland, rules with an 11,000-year history as “the most besieged place in Great Britain.”
 Here, you’ll find the royal regalia and Scotland’s Crown Jewels.
 The Castle also marks the starting point of the Royal Mile, the historic processional route and location of many of the city’s famous landmarks, including St. Giles’ Cathedral.